gustavolessa23/url-shortener/README.md

-# URL shortener API
+# URL Shortener API

-This project uses Quarkus, the Supersonic Subatomic Java Framework, PostgreSQL DB and Lombok.
+This project uses Quarkus, PostgreSQL DB and Lombok.

 When using Panache ORM, if an entity extends `PanacheEntity`, when writing its fields as public, Quarkus will automatically convert them to private and create accessors and mutator.
 All direct calls are transformed into getters/setters' calls also.
 It also sets the ID automatically.